Peter Lougheed: Foreign affairs

 Lougheed spearheaded the provincial push for a fresh approach to bilateral trade at the national level, which ultimately came to fruition with the Canada-United States Free Trade Agreement.
 During the 1985 First Ministers' Conference in Regina, Lougheed promoted the idea on television, highlighting the potential for Canadian entrepreneurs to participate in the North American market.
-Lougheed was meticulous in planning his visits to Washington, ensuring every aspect was perfectly executed, as was characteristic of his Premiership.
-Canadian ambassador to the United States, Allan Gotlieb, who served from 1981-1989, praised Lougheed as one of the most effective Canadian politicians to work with Congress.
+Lougheed was meticulous in planning his visits to Washington, ensuring every aspect was perfectly executed, as was characteristic of his premiership.
+Canadian ambassador to the United States, Allan Gotlieb, who served from 1981 to 1989, praised Lougheed as one of the most effective Canadian politicians to work with Congress.
 Lougheed relied on his close relationship with Washington Senator Henry M. Jackson to gain access to elected officials in Congress during his initial trips to the U.S. Capital.

 In 1979, Lougheed created the position of Minister of Foreign Trade and appointed Horst Schmid to the role.
 During his time in office, Lougheed undertook various official international trips, and he was often accompanied by his wife, Jeanne.
 Lougheed believed that having his wife present would encourage foreign dignitaries to include their spouses, thereby altering the visit's atmosphere.
 Lougheed's official visits included Japan in 1972, Europe in 1975, the United States in 1976, and China and Japan in 1983.
 Additionally, in 1977, Lougheed embarked on an ambitious official visit to the Middle East, Soviet Union and Switzerland.
 During this trip, Soviet Premier Alexei Kosygin made a public acknowledgment of Lougheed's contribution to Canadian public life.